 The landscape in Switzerland is mountainous with the Alps running right through the country and Europe’s highest peaks rising up to over 4,500 metres.
 Dotted through the mountains are thundering waterfalls, pristine lakes and green rolling pastures.

-Switzerland has a moderate climate which brings warm summer days with cool night and cold sunny winters with lots of snow during the ski season of December to March.
+Switzerland has a moderate climate which brings warm summer days with cool nights and cold sunny winters with lots of snow during the ski season of December to March.
 Heavy snowfalls higher in the Alps is common for around nine months of the year.

 Best Time to Visit